otrv4/otrv4/otrv4.md

 if the only publicly available Client Profile is expired.
 For that reason, a received expired Client Profile during the DAKE is considered invalid.

-When the Client Profile expires, the user must publish an updated Client Profile with a new expiration date.
+Before the Client Profile expires, the user must publish an updated Client Profile with a new expiration date.
 The client establishes the frequency of expiration and when to publish (when the current Client Profile expires).
 Note that this can be configurable.
 A recommended value is one week.